matoanbach/RHCSA/Sample Exams/largeone.md

     - Users have permissions to delete only their own files, but Alex is the general manager, so user alex has access to delete all users’ files.

 41. On rhcsa2 use the combination of tar and bzip2 commands to create a compressed archive of the /usr/lib directory.
 Store the archive under /var/tmp as usr.tar.bz2

+42. On rhcsa1 use the tar and gzip command combination to create a compressed archive of the /etc directory.
+Store the archive under /var/tmp using a filename of your choice.